Kim Woo-jin (archer)

+His record of five Olympic gold medals is the most won by any archer in the world, surpassing the four won by Kim Soo-nyung.
+It also makes him the most awarded Korean Olympian of all time in any sport.

+He is right-handed, and uses 30 in arrows and a draw weight of 46 lbs.

 Career

-Kim was part of the 2011 World Archery Championships gold medal winning men's team, and won the individual gold medal at the 2011 World Archery Championships and the 2012 FITA Archery World Cup.
+Kim was part of the 2011 World Archery Championships gold medal-winning men's team and won the individual gold medal at the 2011 World Archery Championships and the 2012 FITA Archery World Cup.
 Despite this, he was not selected for the 2012 Korean Olympic team.

-In 2015, Kim was again selected for the Korean national team, and became the first man since 1985 to win the World Archery Championships twice.
+In 2015, he was again selected for the Korean national team and became the first man since 1985 to win the World Archery Championships twice.

-During the 2016 Summer Olympics, Kim set a world record during the individual men's qualifying round with a score of 700 out of a possible 720 (held under World Archery Federation rules at a distance of 70 meters).
+During the Rio 2016 Summer Olympics, Kim set a world record during the individual men's qualifying round with a score of 700 out of a possible 720 (held under World Archery Federation rules at a distance of 70 meters).
 The previous record of 699 was set by Im Dong-hyun (also of South Korea) at the 2012 Olympics, and the record would stand until surpassed by Brady Ellison with a score of 702 at the 2019 World Archery Championships.
 However, in a major upset, Kim lost 2–6 in the second round in the individual category to Indonesia's Riau Ega Agatha.
 He was one of the three members of the South Korean men's team who won the Olympic gold medal in the team competition.

+At the Tokyo 2020 Summer Olympics, he earned a gold medal in the men's team event and finished fifth in the men's individual event.

+During the Paris 2024 Summer Olympics, Kim earned an Olympic gold medal in the men's individual event after a tiebreaker with American archer Brady Ellison.
+This victory marked Kim's fifth gold medal overall and his third consecutive Olympics in which he won a gold medal.
+In addition, Kim secured a gold medal in the men's team archery event, making him one of only two athletes, along with Kim Soo-nyung, to achieve three consecutive team gold medals in archery at the Olympics.
+This made him South Korea's most successful Olympic athlete.
+His gold completed South Korea's clean sweep of archery at that Olympics.

 Personal life

-As of August 2021, Kim was planning to marry his non-celebrity girlfriend in December 2021.
+As of August 2021, Kim was planning to marry his girlfriend in December 2021.